St Vincent's Church, Sheffield: Chapel becomes a church

 The chapel was greatly expanded in 1856 by George Goldie, a partner of Hadfield's, with the addition of a nave and a chancel at a cost of £3,100 and was officially recognised as a church although it had no tower or spire.
-Further building work costing £650 took place in 1870 when a church tower was built up to a height of 40 feet which incorporated the south porch and an entrance from White Croft.
-The tower was raised up to its present-day height of 93 feet in 1911 when a donation of £1,400 by Mr. Philip Wake enabled it to be completed in a design in the Norman style based on a typical church in Normandy.
+Further building work costing £650 took place in 1870 when a church tower was built up to a height of 40 ft which incorporated the south porch and an entrance from White Croft.
+The tower was raised up to its present-day height of 93 ft in 1911 when a donation of £1,400 by Mr. Philip Wake enabled it to be completed in a design in the Norman style based on a typical church in Normandy.
 The architect of the new tower was Charles Hadfield and it was formally blessed and opened by Michael Logue Primate of All Ireland on 28 October 1911.

-Inter war years
+Inter-war years

 1920 saw the division of St Vincent's parish with the creation of the Sacred Heart parish in the Hillsborough area of the city.
 The area around the church was still mostly slum housing with some crime, one of the gangs involved in the Sheffield Gang Wars of the mid-1920s was of Irish descent with most of its members from the St Vincent's parish.
 The Great Depression in the United Kingdom caused great hardship in the parish, it eventually resulted in a programme of slum clearances which began in 1929.
 Many acres of old properties were demolished in the parish and the residents moved to more spacious housing in the suburbs.
 The slum clearances continued up to 1938 when they were suspended because of the imminence of war.

 The actor Patrick McGoohan was a pupil at the school during this time.

 Second World War

 The first Sheffield Blitz raid by German bombers on the night of 12/13 December 1940 resulted in the destruction of the original 1853 chapel when a parachute mine landed on the roof.
-The original girls school was also destroyed and every window in the church was blown out destroying some valuable stained glass windows.
+The original girls' school was also destroyed and every window in the church was blown out destroying some valuable stained glass windows.
 The newer part of the church from 1911 escaped serious damage.